-Here are 5 ways to significantly reduce your carbon footprint.
+Here are 5 ways to reduce your carbon footprint significantly.

 The clothing sector generates 10% of all global carbon emissions and remains the second biggest industrial polluter, following the oil industry.
 Ironically, approximately 70 million barrels of oil are used each year to make polyester fibre, the most commonly used fibre in the fast fashion industry. – inexpensive throw-away clothing produced rapidly by mass-market retailers in response to the latest trends.